1902 Clemson Tigers football team: Week 1: North Carolina A&M

-The season opened with an 11–5 victory over North Carolina A&M.
+The season opened with an 11–5 victory over North Carolina A&M. One account reads "Maxwell, the new quarterback, is a jewel."

 Week 2: at Georgia Tech

 Clemson defeated Georgia Tech, 44–5.
 The day before the game, Clemson sent in scrubs to Atlanta, checked into a hotel, and partied until dawn.
 The varsity sat well rested in Lula, Georgia as Tech betters were fooled.

 Clemson scored first on an 80-yard end run from Carl Sitton.
 The starting lineup was Sitton (left end), Barnwell (left tackle), Kaigler (left guard), Green (center), Forsyth (right guard), DeCosta (right tackle), Sadler (right end), Maxwell (quarterback), Gantt (left halfback), Lawrence (right halfback), Hanvey (fullback).